nplang/NPL-Tutorials/NPL-Tidbits/Strength/Readme.md

 Congratulations !!

 You have experienced how ```Strength Resolution``` construct work.
-You can now move on to next example [Editor](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Tidbits/Editor)
+You can now move on to next example [Editor Construct](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Tidbits/Editor)